Disability Support Workers wanted. Many permanent part-time and casual positions available.

-As a Disability Support Worker you will be responsible for supporting participants, on varying levels, to carry out their daily functions in a manner that promotes independence while enabling them to achieve their personal goals.
+We require Disability Support Workers across both our Accommodation and Community Participation services on a permanent part time and casual basis.
+As a support worker you will be responsible for supporting participants, on varying levels, to carry out their daily functions in a manner that promotes independence while enabling them to achieve their personal goals.

 - Administer medication and treatments according to the relevant support plan.

-- Dignity and respect for aspects of personal care and ensure that the participant’s personal hygiene and appearance is maintained at an acceptable level, appropriate to their age and chosen activity
+- Demonstrate dignity and respect for aspects of personal care and ensure that the participant’s personal hygiene and appearance is maintained at an acceptable level, appropriate to their age and chosen activity.

 - Take responsibility for issues/queries raised by the participant/family/carers by gathering information and assuring the participant/family/carers that you will communicate with your area supervisor who will ensure that the matter is resolved.